marklogic/mlxprs/README.md

 *A MarkLogic Visual Studio Code extension*

-This extension allows you to run XQuery and JavaScript Queries against a MarkLogic database.
+This extension allows you to run Server-side JavaScript (SJS) and XQuery Queries against a MarkLogic database.
 It also adds syntax highlighting for the MarkLogic XQuery (`version "1.0-ml"`) dialect.

 ## What it does

 The extension adds two commands to the VS Code command palette:

-1. Eval XQuery
+1. Eval JavaScript
-2. Eval JavaScript
+2. Eval XQuery

 This will take the contents of the current active editor window and run it against a configured MarkLogic database instance.
 The results of the query will be shown in the next tab over.